-Press Edit in the upper right-hand corner.
+Press Live in the upper left corner.

 Unfortunately, this doesn’t delete the Live Photo information, so these photos will continue to take up a ton of room on your phone.
-On the other hand, it means it’s relatively easy to reactivate animations on a Live Photo at a later date: Just go through the same steps above and press LIVE again.
+On the other hand, it means it’s relatively easy to reactivate animations on a Live Photo at a later date: Just go through the same steps above and press Live again.